yenanjing/mmEgo/README.md

 |-- ...
 |-- 13
 ```
-Under 13 action folders, each action has 18 subfolders, and each subfolder contains
-data for that action's continuous 10 seconds.
+At the top-level, there are 13 folders, each of which contains data of a specific action.
+Each action folder has 18 subfolders containing 18 snippets of the action.
+In a snippet, the action is repeated for 10 seconds.
 Each .mat file stores one frame of mmWave point cloud, IMU data,
 and ground truth.

 ## Test: